yuval-beiser/algo-trading/allcode.md

 end;
 }

-//close long position with trail if marketposition = -1 then
+//close short position with trail if marketposition = -1 //  marketposition = -1 is short!!1
+then
 [IntrabarOrderGeneration = True] //trade intra-bar